+<initialize>

-<initialize> The <initialize> element defines an initialization sequence for the board, which the Sprite performs before downloading a program.
+The <initialize> element defines an initialization sequence for the board, which the Sprite performs before downloading a program.
 It can contain <write-register>, <write-memory> and <delay> elements.

+<feature>

-<feature> This element is used to inform GDB about additional registers and peripherals available on the board.
+This element is used to inform GDB about additional registers and peripherals available on the board.
 It is passed directly to GDB; see the GDB manual for further details.

+<memory-map>

-<memory-map> This element describes the memory map of the target board.
-It is used by most once.
+This element describes the memory map of the target board.
+It is used by GDB to determine where software breakpoints may be used and when flash programming sequences must be used.
+This element can occur at most once.
 It can contain <memory-device> elements.